Teldarheimur/telda/README.md

 so that the trap handler can determine what to do based on this value.
 The instruction `reth` can be used to return from a trap handler, which will pop all registers and continue execution.

-Lastly, the hidden registers `rpc` and `rflags` have unstable names.
+Lastly, the names of the hidden registers `rpc` and `rflags` are subject to change since they are inaccessible.
 They are the program counter and flags respectively.
 The program counter is the location of the next instruction to be loaded and run, it gets updated when an instruction is read and by various other like jumps, `call`, `ret`, `reth`, ...
 `rflags` are flags set by arithmetic instructions which conditional jumps depend on.

 ## Instruction and operand encoding